phpbb/documentation/development/extensions/new_in_rhea.rst

 .. code-block:: php

-    // Lets get the parser service from the container in this example
+    // Let's get the parser service from the container in this example
     $parser = $container->get('text_formatter.parser');

     // Disable or enable a BBCode